remithomas/from-reasonml-to-javascript/README.template.top.md

 > Samples of bucklescript's ReasonMl transpils to javascript

-**Why ? ** Because it's important to know how your code will be generated.
-It's also usefull when you create some bindings or also when you start coding with `ReasonML`.
+**Why ?** Because it's important to know how your code will be generated.
+It's also usefull when you create some bindings or also when you start coding with `ReasonML` and you do not know what it looks like.

 ## Development

+Installation development kit.

 ```bash
 yarn install